craic/pi_power/README.md

 # How it works

-Starting with a powered down system, press the pushbutton and hold for a few seconds.
+Starting with a powered down system, press the pushbutton and hold for 3 or more seconds.
 The green activity LED on the Pi will start flickering to show that the system is booting up.
 At that point you can release the pushbutton.
 You'll see the boot messages if you have a screen attached.

 The two pi_power scripts will start up in background and the power status LEDs will indicate the current status.